-On February 11, specialists from the Moscow Region Mission Control Center, based on telematics data,
+On February 11, specialists of the Mission Control Center near Moscow based on telematics data,

 Sergey Krikalev, executive director for manned space programs at Roscosmos, comments on the incident.
 Video: Roscosmos